Tscubii/win11-intel-mac/README.md

 Then we boot from the USB and install Windows 11.

-1. Reboot the Mac, hold Option, and select EFI Boot
+1. Reboot the Mac, hold Option, and select EFI Boot (if there's two, select the rightmost one)

-    * If there's two, select the rightmost option
+Windows 11 Setup doesn't like the drivers in the $WinPEDriver$ folder.
+Add them by force.

-2. If you get an error, press Shift+F10 and run the commands as shown below:
+2. Press Shift+F10 and run the commands as shown below:

 ```
 dism /Mount-Image /ImageFile:D:\sources\boot.wim /MountDir:D:\mount